banksJeremy/kia/readme.md

 2. A dnesque-DNS bridge connected to a client, allowing systems and software to access dnesque records using the conventional DNS protocol.

-3. A browser plugin connected to a client, allowing websites the communicate dnesque information directly *(optional but recommended)*.
+3. A browser plugin/userscript connected to a client, allowing websites the communicate dnesque information directly *(optional but recommended)*.

 dnesque clients and bridges can be configured to allow other systems to use them over the network.